PuzzleClone: A DSL-Powered Framework for Synthesizing Verifiable Data: Introduction

 One promising approach to address this bottleneck is \textit{data augmentation}, which involves generating new problems by systematically modifying existing ``seed'' instances~\cite{feng-etal-2021-survey, Lu2024}.
 This strategy has the potential to vastly expand the size and diversity of reasoning datasets while reducing the manual effort involved in their creation.
 However, current augmentation pipelines largely rely on LLMs to annotate new problems, generate solutions, and verify the answers~\cite{Lu2024, tan-etal-2024-large, Shah2024}, which introduces several critical limitations.
 First, without a robust, end-to-end verification approach, it is hard to ensure the data reliability throughout the synthesis pipeline, leading to flawed, inaccurate, or biased data~\cite{Wang2024}.
 Second, existing pipelines lack formalization and disproportionately depend on the generative capabilities of the underlying LLMs, which threatens data diversity.
 For example, an individual model typically explores only a narrow range of variations in assumptions, conditions, parameters, and queries.
 This limited coverage reduces the dataset’s ability to challenge and generalize LLM reasoning capabilities effectively.
 Finally, the substantial computational costs associated with involving LLMs in every step of the synthesis pipeline also severely constrain scalability~\cite{Wang2024}.
 Motivated by the need for a scalable path to unbounded yet trustworthy data creation, our work seeks a principled procedure that can, in principle, generate reliable reasoning data indefinitely.

-In this work, we introduce PuzzleClone, a novel benchmark of 83,657 challenging, diverse, and fully verifiable puzzles.
-PuzzleClone mainly focuses on Satisfiability Modulo Theories (SMT) problems, a representative class of NP-complete puzzles to which many mathematical problems can be reduced.
-The benchmark is generated through a formal data curation framework proposed by us, as shown in Figure \ref{fig:overview}.
-First, each seed puzzle is manually encoded into a structured problem specification that specifies the data synthesis pipeline, with a config file that contains the values of the parameters specific to the seed puzzle (\blackcircle{1}).
+In this work, we introduce PuzzleClone, a new data curation framework featuring a novel Domain Specific Language (DSL) capable of modeling complex puzzle intricacies, alongside a rigorous pipeline to ensure programmatic validity of solutions.
+Utilizing this framework, we construct PC-83K, a novel benchmark of 83,657 challenging, diverse, and fully verifiable puzzles, covering diverse puzzle types such as Satisfiability Modulo Theories (SMT), Linear Programming (LP), and classical logic puzzles like Sudoku.
+Figure \ref{fig:overview} shows an overview of PuzzleClone.
+Each seed puzzle is first manually encoded into a structured problem specification that specifies the data synthesis pipeline, with a config file that contains the values of the parameters specific to the seed puzzle (\blackcircle{1}).
 Based on them, an instance generator can automatically batch produce new questions with diverse mathematical configurations by systematically varying parameters and combinations of constraints with randomization (\blackcircle{4}, \blackcircle{5}).
-Meanwhile, it can programmatically derive ground-truth answers for each generated instance with the assistance of a symbolic SMT solver, Z3~\cite{z3} (\blackcircle{4}).
+Meanwhile, it can programmatically derive ground-truth answers for each generated instance with the assistance of symbolic or custom solvers (\blackcircle{4}).
 To ensure fidelity, our pipeline includes a reproduction step that verifies the original seed questions can be regenerated from the DSL specifications (\blackcircle{2}, \blackcircle{3}), thereby guaranteeing the accuracy of both problem formulations and associated answers.

-Our experiments demonstrate that PuzzleClone poses substantial challenges for state-of-the-art large language models (LLMs), including ChatGPT-4o and DeepSeek-R1.
-We further use PuzzleClone to distill the reasoning capabilities of large models into small ones.
-After post-training, Qwen2.5-7B-Instruct improves from 14.4 to 56.2 on PuzzleClone, and achieves gains of up to 12.5 absolute percentage points across 7 logic and mathematical benchmarks.
+Our experiments demonstrate that PC-83K poses substantial challenges for state-of-the-art large language models (LLMs), including ChatGPT-4o and DeepSeek-R1.
+We further use it to distill the reasoning capabilities of large models into small ones.
+After post-training, Qwen2.5-7B-Instruct improves from 14.5 to 66.0 on PC-83K, and achieves gains of up to 18.4 absolute percentage points across 7 logic and mathematical benchmarks.